 Easy pressure cooker applesauce is the greatest thing ever!
 Are you wondering what you can do with all those apples?
 Think no longer.
 Grab your apple wedger, Insta Pot, and blender, and you’ll be in business.

 You can peel your apples if you want, but we don’t.
 A little extra fiber is good for you.
 Also, I cook a lot of the time with my applesauce and so no one notices that the apples were never peeled.

 What I really love about this easy pressure cooker applesauce is that it works up very quickly.
 Gone are the days that I use to have my kids in the kitchen turning the contraption to make the applesauce.

 I would cut the apples in fourths, and cook then until they were soft.
 Then I would place them in my deluxe food strainer and the kids would turn the handle spewing sticky stuff all over the floor.
 It would take me a week to get all of the sticky off the floor!

 So I guess it’s good because my kids are mostly gone too.
 So if you want to have your kids help, you can have them wash the apples, or if they are older, they could use the apple wedger.

 Just make sure that they know how to watch for extra critters in the apples, if you know what I mean.
 I did have to cut out a few worm holes.
 Gross.
 Other than that, there really isn’t a lot that has to be done.

-- 1 Tbsp raw honey (optional) (I don't use any sweetener)
+- Raw honey (optional) (I don’t use any sweetener)

-- I used my apple wedger and cut about 15 - 20 apples.
+- I used my apple wedger to cut the apples.
 I also left the skins on.
-They end up being very small.
-Try a batch and if you don't care for them, you can peel your apples.
+The skins end up being very small.
+Try a batch and if you don’t care for them, you can peel your apples.
 Cut the apples and place them in the pot.
 I have a 6 quart pot.
-I filled it almost ½ full.
+I filled it almost 1/2 full.

-- Then place the water in the pot.
+- Then place 1/2 cup water in the pot.